Godzilla: Cultural impact

 In 1996, Godzilla received the MTV Lifetime Achievement Award, as well as being given a star on the Hollywood Walk of Fame in 2004 to celebrate the premiere of the character's 50th anniversary film, Godzilla: Final Wars.
 Godzilla's pop-cultural impact has led to the creation of numerous parodies and tributes, as seen in media such as Bambi Meets Godzilla, which was ranked as one of the "50 greatest cartoons", two episodes of Mystery Science Theater 3000 and the song "Godzilla" by Blue Öyster Cult.
 Godzilla has also been used in advertisements, such as in a commercial for Nike, where Godzilla lost an oversized one-on-one game of basketball to a giant version of NBA player Charles Barkley.
 The commercial was subsequently adapted into a comic book illustrated by Jeff Butler.
 Godzilla has also appeared in a commercial for Snickers candy bars, which served as an indirect promo for the 2014 film.
 Godzilla's success inspired the creation of numerous other monster characters, such as Gamera, Reptilicus of Denmark, Yonggary of South Korea, Pulgasari of North Korea, Gorgo of the United Kingdom and the Cloverfield monster of the United States.

 Dakosaurus is an extinct sea crocodile of the Jurassic Period, which researchers informally nicknamed "Godzilla".
-Paleontologists have written tongue-in-cheek speculative articles about Godzilla's biology, with Ken Carpenter tentatively classifying it as a ceratosaur based on its skull shape, four-fingered hands and dorsal scutes and paleontologist Darren Naish expressing skepticism, while commenting on Godzilla's unusual morphology.
+Paleontologists have written tongue-in-cheek speculative articles about Godzilla's biology, with Kenneth Carpenter tentatively classifying it as a ceratosaur based on its skull shape, four-fingered hands, and dorsal scutes and paleontologist Darren Naish expressing skepticism, while commenting on Godzilla's unusual morphology.

-Godzilla's ubiquity in pop-culture has led to the mistaken assumption that the character is in the public domain, resulting in litigation by Toho to protect their corporate asset from becoming a generic trademark.
+Godzilla's ubiquity in pop culture has led to the mistaken assumption that the character is in the public domain, resulting in litigation by Toho to protect their corporate asset from becoming a generic trademark.
 In April 2008, Subway depicted a giant monster in a commercial for their Five Dollar Footlongs sandwich promotion.
 Toho filed a lawsuit against Subway for using the character without permission, demanding $150,000 in compensation.
 In February 2011, Toho sued Honda for depicting a fire-breathing monster in a commercial for the Honda Odyssey.
 The monster was never mentioned by name, being seen briefly on a video screen inside the minivan.
 The Sea Shepherd Conservation Society christened a vessel the MV Gojira.
 Its purpose is to target and harass Japanese whalers in defense of whales in the Southern Ocean Whale Sanctuary.
 The MV Gojira was renamed the MV Brigitte Bardot in May 2011, due to legal pressure from Toho.
 Gojira is the name of a French death metal band, formerly known as Godzilla; legal problems forced the band to change their name.
 In May 2015, Toho launched a lawsuit against Voltage Pictures over a planned picture starring Anne Hathaway.
 Promotional material released at the Cannes Film Festival used images of Godzilla.